kubernetes-sigs/external-dns/docs/tutorials/azure.md

 #### Update ExternalDNS labels

 When deploying ExternalDNS, you want to make sure that deployed pod(s) will have the label `aadpodidbinding: external-dns` to enable AAD Pod Identities.
-You can patch an existing deployment of External DNS with this command:
+You can patch an existing deployment of ExternalDNS with this command:

 ```bash
 kubectl patch deployment external-dns --namespace "default" --patch \